 Instead of giving you a blank canvas like many other digital whiteboards, RealtimeBoard provides users with 50+ pre-made templates for various use cases: user story mapping, kanban boards, mind maps, mood boards, and more.

 The last one on our list for the best whiteboard software is Ziteboard, a lightweight whiteboard website that works on any device: laptops, tablets, mobile devices – optimized for both iPad’s Safari and Google Chrome on laptops.

-With the aim to improve the work for most remote teams, developers, designers and making meetings, project planning, and customer communication better, Ziteboard allows real-time collaboration and audio and video chat with teammates.
+With the aim to improve the work for most remote teams, developers, designers and make meetings, project planning, and customer communication better, Ziteboard allows real-time collaboration and audio and video chat with teammates.

 With freehand drawing and line smoothing all your scribbles will look perfect- making it an amazing tool for wireframing.
 A WordPress plugin, smartphone apps, Slack integration, and even Google Chrome Extension allow users to fully leverage the power of Ziteboard.

 Whiteboards have been the go-to brainstorming tools for teams at the office.
 With distributed workforces, work needs to be shifted to smart devices and cloud applications.

 Digital whiteboard software mentioned above is doing a phenomenal job of making that transition smoother while inspiring new ideas and fostering creativity.